Extension Schema Specification

 - `type`: `string`, `number`, `integer`, `boolean`, `array`, `object`,

-or `content` (for shortcode arguments that receive Pandoc content).
+`null`, or `content` (the last only for shortcode arguments that

 Use `integer` when only whole numbers are valid.

-When a field accepts multiple types, use an array
+When a field accepts multiple types, express the union with an

 - `required`: set to `true` only when the code raises an error or